Log In Now

 MOBILITY TEACH

-We are excited to tell you about a voluntary, new research study called MOBILITY TEACH (Telemedicine Enhanced Access during COVID-19 to Healthcare).
+A secondary study was offered to all participants of MOBILITY.
+This study was called MOBILITY TEACH (Telemedicine Enhanced Access during COVID-19 to Healthcare).

-The purpose of MOBILITY TEACH is to understand how the COVID-19 pandemic has impacted how you receive care from your mental health providers.
-We also are interested in how your schooling may have changed due to COVID-19.
+The purpose of MOBILITY TEACH was to understand how the COVID-19 pandemic impacted how youth received their care from their mental health providers, and how their schooling may have changed due to COVID-19.

 Bipolar Disorder